5 Important Things to Know About Professional Dress Forms

 1. "What is the difference between your professional dress forms and your other (standard) models?"

 Our standard models (any of our floor standing and tabletop categories in our dress form section) were designed primarily for store displays or photography.
 They can also be used for limited sewing, but the cloth covers were not designed for repeated pinning.
 On the other hand, our professional dress forms were built to perform.
-They were carefully crafted in many sizes (0 - 20) with the finest and sturdiest materials to handle repeated sewing usage.
+They were carefully crafted in many sizes (0 - 24) with the finest and sturdiest materials to handle repeated sewing usage.
 It prides us to say that they are currently being used - very happily - by professional fashion designers all over the US.
-In addition, our forms are also perfect for higher-end store displays and, especially, photography (see them in action by custom clothier Trumaker and high end clothing retailer ThreadFlip).
+In addition, our forms are also perfect for higher-end store displays and, especially, photography.

 2. "What is the difference between 'fully pinnable' and 'partially pinnable' forms?"